archieraghav/SmartHabitTracker/README.md

 # Smart Habit Tracker

 A **Java Swing** desktop application to track daily habits and moods, storing data in an **SQLite database** with smart suggestions based on mood patterns.
+This is made from Java.

 ## Features
 - **Add Habits**: Store and manage your daily habits in a local SQLite database.